langchain-ai/langmem/docs/docs/guides/summarization.md

 graph.invoke({"messages": "now do the same but for dogs"}, config) graph.invoke({"messages": "what's my name?"}, config)
 ```

+1. We will keep track of our running summary in the `context` field
+(expected by the `SummarizationNode`).
+2. Define private state that will be used only for filtering
+the inputs to `call_model` node.
+3. SummarizationNode uses `summarize_messages` under the hood and
+automatically handles existing summary propagation that we had
+to manually do in the above example.
+4. The model-calling node now is simply a single LLM invocation.

 ## Using in a ReAct Agent